 Pour cooled melted butter, pomegranate molasses, vegetable oil, and heavy cream and continue to mix (photo 4).

-Butter and flour a loaf pan 8 x 4 inches/21 x 9 cm and pour the cake batter into the pan.
-If you choose a silicone pan, be sure to read about how to bake with silicone molds.
+Butter and flour a loaf pan 8 x 4 inches/21 x 9 cm and pour the carrot mixture into the prepared pan.
+If you choose a silicone pan, read about how to bake with silicone molds.

 Place softened butter in a pastry bag with a tip cut or fitted with a plain tip and push butter as a line on top of the batter (photo7).

-Check the bread's readiness with a thin-bladed knife: if it comes out with crumbs and moisture cling to the knife, it is ready.
+Check the bread's readiness with a thin-bladed knife: if it comes out with crumbs and moisture clung to the knife, it is ready.

 Take the loaf from the oven and let it cool for about 10 minutes.
 Remove it from the pan and allow it to cool on a wire rack.